 Not far from the railway station of Venezia Santa Lucia, in the district of Cannaregio, is an area that used to be the Jewish ghetto for about three centuries.

 Learn how to find the tastiest treats in the Ghetto and more!
-Schedule a Prontopia local to assist you today!
+Schedule a Prontopia local assistant to help you today!

 The Jewish Ghetto is zone where the Venetian Jews had to live.
 They were not allowed to leave at night.
 It had been an industrial area until a few years before the Republic decreed the institution of the ghetto on 29 March 1516.
 There was a foundry, and from the mispronunciation of the Venetian word getar – that means to smear – the brand new word may have originated.
 The word that has meant segregation since then.

 Venice was the first state the sanction the separation of its Jewish and non-Jewish citizens.
 The oldest area is the island of the Gheto Novo (New Ghetto) where Germans and Italians were located.
 Overpopulation quickly became an issue, and in 1541 Venice assigned the adjacent island of Gheto Vecio (Old Ghetto) to Easterners and Westerners.
 Venice still uses these names, and are thus deceiving because the oldest part of the ghetto is called “new”, and the newest is called “old”.